cloudblog004/fantasticfoodies/content/en/posts/235-simple-way-to-prepare-award-winning-crock-pot-freezer-meal-creamy-ranch-chicken.md

 ##### Instructions to make Crock Pot Freezer Meal Creamy Ranch Chicken:

 1. First off this makes TWO meals.
 I&#39;m writing two sets of directions.
-See step 2-6 for ready to make meal &amp; one freezer meal.
+See step 2-6 for ready to make meal & one freezer meal.
 Skip to step 7- 13 for two freezer meals.
 1. Combine both cream of soups and both ranch dressing packets in a mixing bowl.
 Mix Well.
 1. Divide mixture in half by placing one half of the mixture in your crock pot, and dump the remaing half of the mixture into an 1 gallon sized ziploc freezer bag.
 1. Place 4 chicken breast into crock pot and add the other 4 chicken breast into the ziploc bag containing the ranch mixture.
 1. Set crock pot setting to low and cook for 8 hours.
 Seal and lable the freezer bag with the name of dish, date, and cooking time.
 Freeze immediately! (for directions on how to cook this meal later, skip to step 11)
 1. After chicken is cooked, shread, or cut into chunks.
-Serve over rice OR with a baked potato &amp; veggies on the side.
+Serve over rice OR with a baked potato & veggies on the side.
 Enjoy!
 1. Divide mixture between the two ziploc freezer bags.
 1. Place 4 chicken breast into each bag containing the ranch mixture.
 1. Seal and lable the freezer bags with the name of dish, date, and cooking time.
 Freeze immediately!